1w3j/Free-OReilly-Books/README.md

-# Free-OReilly-Books
+# Free-OReilly-Books updated for 2020 and added some lacking ones

-Free O Reilly Books
+After downloading, rename them all using the `renameoreillys.sh` script Free O'Reilly Books

 ## From theme: Programming
 ### Microservices for Java Developers: A Hands-On Introduction to Frameworks and Containers